b-jesch/service.rpm/README.md

 PVR 'Recording- & Power Manager NG²' for Kodi.
 This addon turns your Kodi on a Linux installation (pure Linux, Open-/LibreELEC) into a full featured video recorder (TV server and TV card required).

 This addon handles power management for current active recordings and wakeup procedures for future schedules using the JSON-RPC-Interface of Kodi.
-The addon starts and shut down the HTPC if a recording needs to be scheduled.
+The addon starts and shut down the HTPC if a recording is scheduled.

 The new server mode allows the use of a Kodi installation as a pure recording and media server.
-The server can be woken up e.g. via WOL and makes its resources available until no more process, network or recording tasks are active.
-After that, the system shuts down.
-If user activity is detected during this time, the addon switches to client mode.
+The server is woken e.g. via WOL and makes its resources available until no more process, network or recording tasks are active.
+After that the system shuts down.
+If the user is cancelling the shut down, the addon switches to client mode.
+Shutdown needs then a special action/key/button on remote (see below).
+A defined time frame can also be used to disable the shutdown within this time frame via addon.

-The addon starts the system periodically on a user defined cycle and time for e.g. EPG-updates too if there is a longer inactivity time of the system or user.
+The addon also starts the system periodically on a user defined cycle and time for e.g. EPG-updates if there is a longer inactivity time of the system or user.
 To collect the individual EPG data the script "epggrab_ext.sh" can be adapted to your needs.